agenis/citynames-clustering/README.md

 ## 1. How do we get the cities database?

 All cities and villages with GPS locations in France are available at the [data gouv platform](https://www.data.gouv.fr/fr/datasets/listes-des-communes-geolocalisees-par-regions-departements-circonscriptions-nd/); however for having repeatedly treated such data in electoral analysis, I was well aware of its poor quality and how it was a real pain to clean those rows for special characters, duplicates, missing GPS locations etc. In the discussion forum someone already had a cleaned dataset merged with data from LA POSTE (see the post [here](https://www.datavis.fr/index.php?page=validate-your-data)), with all names in upper case, no special character, 100% geolocated, just what I needed.
 We also imported a simplified geoshapeData file to get an emtpy map of France and its departments from [here](https://www.data.gouv.fr/fr/datasets/contours-des-departements-francais-issus-d-openstreetmap/).
+We excluded DOMTOM from the analysis.

 ## 2. Pretreat the data